bjkillen/CalculatorCodingChallenge/README.md

 ## Requirements
 * Requirements will be completed with the corresponding Pull Request
-* Pull Requests are branched as "feature/requirement-#" andtitled as "Requirement #"
+* Pull Requests are branched as "feature/requirement-#" and titled as "Requirement #"